phptuts/devlog/tutorial-ideas.md

 - How to create a mapview with pins and taps
 - How to respond to central state on didSet
 - How to do simple animations
+- How to build a simple game with Sprite Kit

 ## Laravel